NRHietala/frontend_master_notes/JavaScript_the_Hard_Parts.md

 So in short, we first define the path (**Fetch**), secondly request data from the server (**Request**), thirdly define the content type (**Body**) and last but not least, we access the data (**Response**).

+Fetch is 2 pronged.
+It uses the Network Request in the Web Browser and it makes a Promise Object that contains a value and an onFulfilled propert.
+The value is the the parameter of the Fetch method, and then once the result of the value is returned from the network request, it is stored in the onFulfilled.

 **Then**

+.then() takes a function.
+After the fetch is fulfilled, the paratmeter of the fulfilled becomes the parameter of the function in .then ()

+Any code we want to run on the returned data must also be saved on the promise object

+Added using .then method to the hidden property ‘onFulfilment’

+Promise objects will automatically trigger the attached function to run (with its input being the returned data

 ```javascript
 //Will's 1st Example